plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

 16. **Methods**:

-    stores method structures of this class.
+    Stores DPU method structures of this class.
 A method structure's content is shown in the right side of the figure with label "DPU Method Structure".

     This area does not include inherent methods' structures.